vinnieOrdobas/myPortfolio/README.md

-# myPortfolio
+# myPortfolio Rep
 myPortfolio for current projects and finished projects.
-F
+This is the space which I publish all the code I write, feel free to leave any comments and/or suggestions;